suncoast-devs/handbook/lessons/misc-quick-reference/post-graduation-things-to-focus-on.md

 interview is essential, it is vital to be ready and prepped.
 Each interview is different, and each company does the process their way.
 Still, there are some strategies to prepare for the journey.
-Take advantage of the time, momentum, and peers to prep for this process.
+Take advantage of the time, momentum, and your peers to prep for this process.

-Code katas are a great way to prop for technical interviews and whiteboard problems.
+Code katas are a great way to prep for technical interviews and whiteboard problems.

 We recommend: